ClintFMullins/clintfm/README.md

 2. Check out the code, let me know what sucks.

 Please do not:
 1. Assume I think the code is perfect.
+I know it isn't :).
 This is a solo project with many efforts being done within a day or so.
 Code quality / browser compaditibiliy / performance only matter so much here.